khanmjk/altsoftwareplanning/README.md

 - Agile software development teams responsible for building and maintaining services.
 - Attributes: `teamId` (unique), `teamName` (official name), `teamIdentity` (codename/nickname), `teamDescription`, `sdmId`, `pmtId`, `fundedHeadcount`.
+- **Flexible Hierarchy:** Teams can report to either an SDM (`sdmId`) OR directly to a Senior Manager (`seniorManagerId`).
+Only one should be set at a time.
 - `engineers`: An array of engineer names (strings) who are primary members of this team.
 These names link to entries in the global `allKnownEngineers` list.
-- `awayTeamMembers`: An array of objects, where each object represents a borrowed engineer and includes `{ name, level, sourceTeam, attributes }`.
+- `awayTeamMembers`: An array of objects, where each object represents a borrowed engineer and includes `{ awayMemberId, name, level, sourceTeam, attributes }`.
 - `teamCapacityAdjustments`: A detailed object for configuring team-specific capacity modifiers (see [Capacity Configuration](#capacity-configuration)).
 - Extensible `attributes` object.